terra-campaigns/terraSystem/srd.md

 | $1:3$ | You *Fail*, and things get worse.
 With the GM describe the consequences.
 The GM may also allow you to succeed, but things will get worse in some other way. |
 | $4:5$ | You *Succeed*, but there’s some consequences.
 If applying *Effects*, they are halved.
 With the GM describe the complication and how you succeed.            |
 |  $6$  | You *Succeed*.
 With the GM describe what happens.                                                                                                           |

+*Risky Actions* may be used when you are working on something time consuming.
+This favours pacing of the game.

 ### Challenges